onzfonz/comp227/src/content/5/en/part5a.md

 In the last two parts, we have mainly concentrated on the backend.
 The frontend that we developed in [part 2](/part2) does not yet support the user management we implemented to the backend in part 4.

-At the moment the frontend shows existing notes and lets users change the state of a note from important to not important and vice versa.
+At the moment the frontend shows existing tasks and lets users change the state of a task from important to not important and vice versa.
-New notes cannot be added anymore because of the changes made to the backend in part 4: the backend now expects that a token verifying a user's identity is sent with the new note.
+New tasks cannot be added anymore because of the changes made to the backend in part 4: the backend now expects that a token verifying a user's identity is sent with the new task.

 We'll now implement a part of the required user management functionality in the frontend.
 Let's begin with the user login.